awslabs/data-solutions-framework-on-aws/framework/API.md

 ### EmrRuntimeVersion <a name="EmrRuntimeVersion" id="aws-dsf.processing.EmrRuntimeVersion"></a>

-Enum defining the EMR version as defined [here](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-release-6x.html).
+Enum defining the EMR version as defined in the [Amazon EMR documentation](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-release-components.html).

 #### Members <a name="Members" id="Members"></a>